Why Wired Is Wrong About eBooks: Digital Reading is Ready for Primetime

 I almost agreed with this one, except I reread the header and thought "Who is positioning eBooks as 'disposable'?"
 Certainly not the people who write them.
 In fact, many authors are working hard to make readers understand that eBooks aren't disposable.

-Also, this: "E-books cost virtually nothing to produce" is also false, as I talked about here.
+Also, this: "E-books cost virtually nothing to produce" is also false.
 Someone had to write that book, someone had to edit it, someone had to design it -- even if it is just for digital reading -- someone had to create the file, multiple someones had to market it, and someone had to get the coffee.
 While I agree that $13 is a lot for an eBook, I do not agree that they're worth nothing and cost almost nothing to make.
 That kind of attitude is part of why authors get upset about the attitudes of consumers about eBooks and I wish people would stop saying things like that.

 It's true that that eBooks can't be re-sold or donated, and that will result in some shifting around of the third party book market and other fallout.
 So what?
 Cultures shift, as do businesses.
 We find new ways to adapt to new technologies and carry on.